dantasse/ssuiweb2014/p0/project0.md

 You will lose 3 points if your submission is not in the correct format.

 ##Late Policy
-Each 24 hrs late (max 3) 10% will be deducted from your assignment grade.
+Each 24 hrs late 10% will be deducted from your assignment grade.
+After 3 days late I will not accept assignments anymore.